 To find out more information on technical review submittal requirements for large construction projects in the Town, please visit the Planning Department.

 Forms for Water Quality review submittals and the construction process can be found here.

 A technical review by the state may also be required for your project.
-Use the State Permitting Requirements PDF to determine if you need to submit for a Construction General Permit (CGP) and Coastal Zone Consistency (CZC) review with SCDHEC-OCRM.
+Visit the SCDHEC Construction Overview Webpage to determine if you need to submit for a Construction General Permit (CGP) and Coastal Zone Consistency (CZC) review with SCDHEC-OCRM.
 Every project is unique so please contact the SCDHEC-OCRM office if you are unsure if your project must submit for review.

 Public Notice of New Projects and Recently Approved Decisions

 The Town of Mount Pleasant posts new projects on public notice that are undergoing Water Quality review by Town staff.
 Projects are posted to public notice and available for public review for ten days.
 Any comments pertaining to water quantity and quality concerns are invited during this time.
 To view any new projects or submit comments, please view our "Construction Public Notice" page.

 Recently approved projects are also available on public notice and can be viewed on the "Proposed Decisions" page.

 Studies have found that runoff from construction activity can introduce a significant amount of pollution into the storm drain system, including sediment, debris and trash, pesticides, excess nutrients, sanitary waste, and oil and grease, among others.
 By employing a series of best management practices (BMPs) at your construction site, you can help protect water quality in our community.

 Site Inspection and Enforcement